angular/dgeni/README.md

 ### Defining a Package

-Dgeni provides a `Package` type that you instantiate.
-This instance has methods to register **Services** and **Processors**, and to configure the properties of **Processors**:
+Dgeni provides a `Package` constructor to create new Packages.
+A Package instance has methods to register **Services** and **Processors**, and to configure the properties of **Processors**:

 ```js